Oklahoma Highway Patrol: Bomb Squad Section

 The Bomb Squad Section is a special law enforcement unit within the highway patrol.
 Bomb Squad Section, or Troop BT, is responsible for bomb disposal Statewide.
 The Bomb Squad partners with the Office of the Oklahoma Fire Marshal, the Oklahoma Department of Environmental Quality, and the Oklahoma Department of Mines to enforce all State laws regulating explosive materials.

-The squad's troopers are strategically placed across the state to allow for rapid response.
+The squad's troopers are placed across the state to allow for rapid response.
 The highway patrol maintains Bomb Squad units in Oklahoma City, Tulsa, and Durant.
 The bomb squad maintains a canine unit to search for hidden explosive devices as well as bomb response robots to safely disarm active devices.
 Troopers investigate the illegal construction, storage, and use of explosive devices.
 The bomb squad recovers pre and post-blast evidence provides CBRNE detection and emergency decontamination services, and serves as the state partner to the Bureau of Alcohol, Tobacco, Firearms and Explosives.

 Troop BT is composed of 12 law enforcement personnel.
 Unlike the field troops of the highway patrol, the Bomb Squad Section has jurisdiction statewide as opposed to a specific geographic area.
 The troop is under the direction of a troop commander, who has the rank of captain with the highway patrol.